 The aims of the Ikuboss Alliance match an essential theme for the management of Mizuho's diverse workforce: supporting female employees' career development and the achievement of a good balance between work and family commitments.
 One way in which Mizuho is participating in the Ikuboss Alliance is organizing networking meetings with companies in other industries.

-Ikuboss Initiatives at Mizuho
+Ikuboss initiatives at Mizuho

-Mizuho is promoting the concept of connectivity on a global basis, emphasizing the importance of mutual trust, consideration and respect between the company and our employees, and between employees themselves, regardless of differences in nationality, gender, culture and so on.
+Mizuho is promoting the concept of connectivity on a global basis, emphasizing the importance of mutual trust, consideration, and respect between the company and our employees, and between employees themselves, regardless of differences in nationality, gender, culture, values, and so on.

 M–WIN: Mizuho Women's Initiatives Network

-Activities in Japan
+M–WIN Activities in Japan